 Section II: Steps Taken to Ensure that Your Agency Has an Effective System in Place for Responding to Requests

-The Attorney General’s 2009 FOIA Guidelines emphasized that "[a]pplication of the proper disclosure standard is only one part of ensuring transparency.
-Open government requires not just a presumption of disclosure, but also an effective system for responding to FOIA requests."
+DOJ's FOIA Guidelines emphasize that “[a]pplication of the proper disclosure standard is only one part of ensuring transparency.
+Open government requires not just a presumption of disclosure, but also an effective system for responding to FOIA requests.”
 It is essential that agencies effectively manage their FOIA program.

 Please answer the following questions to describe the steps your agency has taken to ensure that the management of your FOIA program is effective and efficient.
 You should also include any additional information that that describes your agency's efforts in this area.